 Plus, financial aid is available to further reduce the cost of earning a degree or CTE certification.
 Massachusetts recently added $7 million in aid for community college students, in fact.
 That's the largest increase in its MASSGrant funding in more than 20 years.

 However, to receive Massachusetts scholarships and grants, you'll need to first fill out the Free Application for Federal Student Aid, also known as the FAFSA.
 You can learn more about the form and how to apply for financial aid in Massachusetts in our financial aid guide.

 Here's a closer look at some programs offering financial aid in Massachusetts:

-MASSGrant and MASSGrant Plus: These programs provide grants to students who have demonstrated financial need, and the amount of the award can vary.
-While students at all state-approved schools can receive a MASSGrant award, only those enrolled in community colleges are eligible for the MASSGrant Plus program.
+- MASSGrant and MASSGrant Plus: These programs provide grants to students who have demonstrated financial need, and the amount of the award can vary.
+While students at all state-approved schools can receive a MASSGrant award.
+Know more about how to apply for a Cal Grant.

 Resources for Vocational Students and Vocational Job Seekers in Massachusetts

 Ready to learn more about vocational schools in Massachusetts and your career options?
 Here are a couple resources to get you started.

 - Technical schools in Massachusetts, as well as other colleges and universities, are accredited by the New England Commission of Higher Education.
 You can visit their site for more on the accreditation process and the standards used.

 - The Massachusetts Department of Higher Education provides information on financial aid, education initiatives and credit transfers.